Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-I have been working on my professional registration application and I was thrilled to achieve Incorporated Engineer (IEng) status few months ago.
+I have been working on my professional registration application and I was thrilled to achieve IEng status few years ago.
+I am currently working on my Chartered Engineer (CEng) application and looking to achieve this next step in 2023.

 What contributed to your decision to become professionally registered?